dat-ecosystem-archive/docs/papers/dat-paper.md

 value3 -> 6
 ```

-A register contains two pieces of information:
+A Dat Stream contains two pieces of information:

 Evens: List of binary values with their hash and size: [value0, value1, value2, ...]
 Odds: List of Merkle hashes with the size of all their children: [hash0, hash1, hash2, ...]

-The register itself interleaves these two lists such that the indexes (position) in the register are the same as the bin numbers from the Merkle tree.
+These two lists get interleaved into a single register such that the indexes (position) in the register are the same as the bin numbers from the Merkle tree.

 All odd hashes are derived by hashing the two child nodes, e.g. given hash0 is `hash(value0)` and hash2 is `hash(value1)`, hash1 is `hash(hash0 + hash2)`.

-For example a register with two data entries would look something like this (pseudocode):
+For example a Dat Stream with two data entries would look something like this (pseudocode):

 ```
 0. hash(value0)